 The University Student Senate represents the student body by promoting communication within the University community, coordinating student activities, advocating for student concerns and needs, developing leadership, and setting examples of professional responsibility.

-The University Student Senate gives recommendations to the faculty and administration concerning all phases of University life and the professional programs.
-Senate-appointed representatives serve on many University committees.
-In cooperation with Student Affairs, the Student Senate coordinates the activities of all student organizations and clubs.
+Through the Student Senate, students participate in the development of recommendations to the Northwestern administration.
+Senateappointed representatives serve on many University committees.
 Within the Senate, numerous committees exist to address a variety of student needs.
-These include the athletic, culture and arts, education, house, seminar, social, and volunteer committees.
 Various activities are held throughout the year, giving students an opportunity to socialize and interact with one another.
 The Senate utilizes the student activity fee to help support these activities and organizations.
 The Senate includes representatives from each class in each program and elections for all officers are held annually.